Kalwak/Kalwak_Portfolio/README.md

 ## Creating the Data Base

-In order to create the db just excute
+In order to create the data base

 ```
 sudo -u postgres createdb kalwak